liraymond04/holocure-example-mod/README.md

 This GitHub repository is configured with GitHub actions to automatically build a mod DLL and upload it to releases when a commit is made to the `main` branch

-The mod DLL name and version are defined inside the `Dockerfile` using `DLL_NAME` and `VERSION` at the top of the file (WARNING: do not edit the rest of the Dockerfile unless you know what you are doing)
+The mod DLL name and version are defined inside the `manifest.json` under the `name` and `version` entries.

-Releases published by GitHub Actions are tagged with the `VERSION`, and the changelog of the release is defined inside of [CHANGELOG.md](CHANGELOG.md)
+Releases published by GitHub Actions are tagged with the `version`, and the changelog of the release is defined inside of [CHANGELOG.md](CHANGELOG.md)

 ## Building with Docker